set parameters

 How do we distinguish “good” images from “bad” ones?

-• Typically, images with very few cells can skew the L-function, and make it appear as though there is localization or dispersion when, in reality, no significant spatial pattern exists.
+• Typically, images with very few cells can skew the L-function, and make it appear as though there is localisation or dispersion when, in reality, no significant spatial pattern exists.
 These images usually have very high or very low L-function values compared to other images in the same group.

 • Skewed images must be further examined to understand the reason behind the abnormal L-function values.
 Factors such as imaging artifacts, poor segmentation, or uneven cell distribution could contribute to this skew.
 In contrast, good quality images typically exhibit a more balanced ratio of cell types and a consistent number of cells across images.